 DREAMY ROCK 'N' Roll, Doo wop pop

-A pageant queen fronts a rock 'n' roll band: Haunting harmonies soar over electric guitars in Cinema Hearts' tribute to the Wall of Sound.
+A pageant queen fronts a rock 'n' roll band: Haunting harmonies soar over electric guitar in Cinema Hearts' tribute to the Wall of Sound.

 Cinema Hearts' second album, Burned and Burnished, released May 8, 2017, renounces the consuming worry of "forever" and embraces reckless impermanence.
 Diving into the frustrating heartbreak of infidelity, loss, and rejection, Cinema Hearts takes on new strength with pounding drums, roaring guitar solos, moody bass lines, and a voice that beckons like a siren's call.
 Expanding upon the retro flair of Feels Like Forever, Burned and Burnished is witty, dramatic, dark, and powerful; acute lyrical observations present a mature and womanly perspective on the possibility that, no matter how hard one hopes and prays, a dream may not materialize as reality.
 In Burned and Burnished, sorrow becomes a magic mirror that lets one investigate life's true vulnerability.